 Tubular Sleeve Insulation

-To make it faster and easier, you can purchase sleeves that are self-sealing.
+Installing tubular sleeve water pipe insulation is very easy.
+The sides of the tubular sleeves are split, and once the sleeves are placed over the pipe, the seam can be sealed together or taped shut.
 It is easy to trim the sleeves to the correct length for each pipe.
-The corners should be cut to fit tight, using miter angles and then duct taped into place for extra protection.
-It is also a good idea to use duct tape periodically on the seams, in case the self-sealing adhesive decides to give way.
+The corners should be cut to fit tight using miter angles and then duct-taped into place for extra protection.
+It is a good idea to tape the seams even on self-adhesive styles, since these seams may loosen over time.

 - Remove any dirt or grease from the pipes before insulating.
 No matter what type of insulation you are putting on, it’s a good idea to give the pipes a quick once-over to help the insulation stick better.
 If you use a cleaner or anything damp, make sure the pipes are dry before installing the insulation.
-Moisture of any kind can cause some of the insulation to come loose.
+Moisture of any kind can cause the insulation to come loose.

-- Check on the pipe insulation regularly.
-Even though you may have insulated the pipes the year before, it is a good idea to make sure that its still in good condition and that the pipes are completely covered each winter.
-The duct tape and self-sealing adhesive on the insulation can come loose over time and expose parts of the pipe.
-If the pipes are not completely covered, reseal those areas before winter temperatures drop, causing frozen or broken pipes.
+- Check on the pipe insulation yearly to make sure that its still in good condition and that the pipes are completely covered each winter.
+The duct tape and self-sealing adhesive on the insulation may come loose over time and expose parts of the pipe.
+If the pipes are not completely covered, reseal those areas before winter temperatures drop.